This tea has a wonderful flavor and is very smooth. No harsh notes to it at all and good for multiple infusions.

-In wicker baskets, this early-pick, large-leaf Mao Feng slowly turns from its green harvest colors to rich shades of gold and black.
-Air on leaf oxidizing the leaves, in a matter of hours creates this lush, naturally sweet black tea.
-Grown in Fujian Province, this lot was harvested before the Pre-Qing Ming holiday in April 2018.
-Lot # 8.
+One of our most popular black tea offerings, this early-pick, large-leaf Mao Feng cultivar slowly turns from its green harvest colors to rich shades of gold and black.
+Then, at the right moment, the leaves are skillfully fired, creating a lush, naturally sweet black.
+Grown in Fujian Province, this lot was harvested at the time of the Qing Ming holiday in April 2022.
+Lot #2.

-Why we selected this lot.
-Grown in the Fuding area, over the years we have found excellent black teas from this region although it is famous primarily for white teas.
-The appearance of the leaves was enticing as they are very large, consistent in shape and offer a great mix of gold buds and black leaf.
-Aroma is soft yet rich.
+Lot Notes.
+Lot was grown in Fuding County.
+While known primarily for its Dai Bai or white tea cultivars, we have found excellent black teas from this region as well.
+The variations of tempertature at the farm's comparatively high elevation, contributes to the development of the leaves' body and flavors.
+The appearance of the leaves is enticing as they are thick and large and offer a great mix of gold buds and black leaf.
+Aroma is soft and rich.
 The taste is lush and naturally full of flavor.

-Interesting facts about this lot.
-The tea maker elected to take this lot to black tea versus green as the domestic market is quite strong for black tea offerings.
+Tea Facts.
+The tea maker elected to take this lot to black tea as local domestic market is strong for black tea offerings.
 It was grown at an elevation of 600 meters.
-The tea came into the market on April 8th following 5-6 days of comparatively warm weather stimulating the growth of the tea bushes.
-It is approximately a 24-hour period between harvest and the tea being ready for market.
-Varietal is a Mao Feng.
+The lot was processed early in April.
+The cultivar is a Mao Feng.

-Brewing suggestions.
-A teaspoon of leaf for 8-12 ounces of water at a temperature of 195-205 degrees F. Steep the leaves for two minutes and taste.
-This may be enough flavor or, if you'd like more taste, steep to 3 minutes, it will not over steep at that time.
+Brewing Suggestions.
+A rounded teaspoon of leaf for 8-12 ounces of water at a temperature of 195-205 degrees F. Steep the leaves for two minutes and taste.
+This may be enough flavor; or, if you'd like more taste, steep to 3 minutes.
+It will not over steep.
 Leaves will yield multiple steeps.